 Your time with us includes everyday interactions with the people and community who call this home.
 We introduce you to aspects of the local Indigenous culture - past and present - and we collaborate to support local community aspirations, cultural protocols, and ecological stewardship.

-, West Coast Expeditions has operated almost exclusively in the areas of Kyuquot Sound, including the Mission Group of Islands, Rugged Point, Checleset Bay, the Bunsby Islands, the Acous Peninsula, and the Brooks Peninsula.
+, West Coast Expeditions has operated almost exclusively in the territory of the Kyuquot ( Ka:'yu:'k't'h')/Checleset (Che:k:tles7et'h') First Nations, specifically in the areas of Kyuquot Sound and Checleset Bay, including the Mission Group of Islands, Rugged Point, the Bunsby Islands, the Acous Peninsula, and the Mq

 This area is home to the welcoming Kyuquot ( Ka:'yu:'k't'h')/Checleset (Che:k:tles7et'h') First Nations' people (Kyuquot - pronounced "kie-you-kit" and Checleset - pronounced "check-le-set").
 West Coast Expeditions is part of the Kyuquot area and community.
-As owners, Bev Hansen-Michel (a Ka:'yu:'k't'h' woman) and David Pinel (adopted by two Ka:'yu:'k't'h' / Che:k:tles7et'h' families) share - and appreciate - truly close bonds with our friends and family in the nearby community.
+As owners, Bev Michel (a Ka:'yu:'k't'h' woman) and David Pinel and Caroline Fisher (adopted into the Ka:'yu:'k't'h' / Che:k:tles7et'h' Nations) share - and appreciate - truly close bonds with our friends and family in the nearby community.

 Your WCE experience relies on many partners and relationships that we greatly value and enjoy, including: